Student-Elected Trustee Election - Spring 2019

 Information for candidates

-Only graduate and professional students who will remain a student for the duration of the Student Elected Trustee’s term (2018–2020) are eligible to be candidates for the Spring 2018 Student Trustee election.
-Undergraduate students will be eligible in next year’s election.
-Each person who wishes to be a candidate in these elections, must complete the following requirements before noon on Tuesday, March 13, 2018:
+Only undergraduate students who will remain a student for the duration of the Student Elected Trustee’s term (2019–2021) are eligible to be candidates for the Spring 2019 Student Trustee election.
+Graduate and professional students will be eligible in next year’s election.
+Each person who wishes to be a candidate in these elections must complete the following requirements:

 - Read the Trustee Nominating Committee Election Rules.